Trump Stokes Opposition To Biden Border Plan - UrduPoint

 "They're blaming it on me, I said, 'That's OK, blame it on me, please,'" Trump said Saturday.
 "I'd rather have no bill than a bad bill."

-Following up on his often dark rhetoric on immigration, the former president said there was a "100 per cent chance that there will be a major terrorist attack in the United States" carried out by people crossing the border.
+In keeping with his often dark rhetoric on immigration, the former president said there was a "100 percent chance that there will be a major terrorist attack in the United States" carried out by people crossing the border.

 "We will begin the largest domestic deportation operation in America," he said, as the oft-repeated campaign pledge brought cheers from the audience.